radi0sus/robots-mapedit/README.md

   4. Add Unit.
   5. Insert the Unit ID.
   6. Change the type and properties.
-  7. Save the changes
+  7. Save the changes.
   8. Save the map.
 - To change properties of a unit:
   1. Select the unit in the Edit Units window
   2. Change the type (if you like).
-But it must be of the same type, so replacing a robot with a robot is possible.
+But it must be of the same kind, so replacing a robot with a robot is possible.
   3. Change the parameters.
 More ammo, more health or less...
-  4. Save the changes
+  4. Save the changes.
   5. Save the map.

 ### Map Files

 - The application loads maps (levels) in a binary format compatible with PETSCII Robots.
 - Check the `MAP_DATA_OFFSET` in `constants.py`, as it can differ across versions (I found 770 and 514 for two versions of the X16 robots).
 In case of a mismatch, units—such as hidden objects or robots—may appear shifted.
 However, the issue can be even more subtle.
-- Check `MAP_DATA_OFFSET` in `constants.py`.
-It can be different for differnt versions.
 - Warning!
 Saving the level may destroy it.
 Make a backup copy of the level before editing.

 ## Directory Structure